imixs/imixs-cloud/README.md

  * A Kubernetes Cluster running on virtual or hardware nodes.
  * One master node, providing the central services.
  * One or many worker nodes to run your services and applications.
- * A central Reverse-Proxy service to dispatch requests from the internet (listening on port 80).
+ * A central Reverse-Proxy service to dispatch requests from the Internet (listening on port 80).
  * A management UI and CLI running on the management node.
  * A private registry to store custom docker images.
+ * A distributed storage solution for stateful services.

 ## The Configuration Directory

-The complete infrastructure of a _Imixs-Cloud_ environment is described in a central configuration directory.
+The complete infrastructure of a _Imixs-Cloud_ environment is described in one central configuration directory.
 The _Configuration Directory_ can be synchronized with a code repository like Git.
 This makes it easy to role back changes if something went wrong.
+You can always start with a new environment by just forking this Github repository.

+	$ git clone https://github.com/imixs/imixs-cloud.git && rm -rf imixs-cloud/.git/

-The imixs-cloud directory contains different sub-directories holding your applications, scripts and tools:
+The imixs-cloud directory structure contains different sub-directories holding your applications, scripts and tools:

 	/-
 	 |+ management/